ObamaCare and Women: ObamaCare Women’s Health Services

 New Preventive Services for Women

 Women across America will benefit from the new provisions and protections in the Affordable Care Act (ObamaCare).
-As of Aug.
-1st, 2012, or at their next renewal date, women will have access to a large number of preventive services which will be completely covered by the insurance companies.
-These services include:

 • Well-woman visits.